CS 332

 adding user input and output to function definitions

 A function can request input from the user with the input function, which has a single input that is a quoted text string that is printed as a prompt to the user.
-The simplest ways to print out intermediate values during the execution of a function are to omit the semi-colon at the end of an assignment statement, or to create a string that contains text and variables, as illustrated in the newGaussian function shown below.
+The simplest ways to print out intermediate values during the execution of a function are to omit the semicolon at the end of an assignment statement, or to create a string that contains text and variables, as illustrated in the newGaussian function shown below.
 The disp function displays in input value without printing a variable name.
-In the first call to disp, the input is an matrix of characters created by concatenating two literal strings and a string representation of the number stored in sigma, created with the num2str function.
+In the first call to disp, the input is an vector of characters created by concatenating two literal strings and a string representation of the number stored in sigma, created with the num2str function.

 function g = newGaussian(x)

-% returns a sample of a Gaussian function after prompting
+% returns a sample of a Gaussian function after prompting the user for a value

-% to provide printout of intermediate values
+% for sigma. also illustrates ways to provide printout of intermediate values

 sigma = input('enter a value for sigma: '); % request user input